ramanagali/Interview_Guide/System_Design.md

 **2) Designing at Scale:**</br>
 - Explain How the system is working</br>
 - Any bottleneck in the design</br>
-- How to components work together</br>
+- If there are multiple components, what are the APIs and how do they work together?</br>
 - How to provide great service to all</br>
 - They are not expecting one & perfect solution
+- Ask How many requests per second the system can handle
 - During the interview: Large dataset given for Sharding</br>
 - During the interview: Identify fastest machine among it and discard rest</br>